-It’s likely that Google will soon begin to give boost to pages that contain quality, original images while pages with overused stock photos could receive a penalty in .
+It’s likely that in the future Google could give boost to pages that contain quality, original images while pages with overused stock photos could receive a penalty in .

 Original Photos Perform Better Than Stock Photos

 Original photos typically enable content to perform better than stock photos.
-Our web design team in Iowa has performed A/B tests across various websites and Facebook posts for our clients, using the same content but showing 50 percent of users a stock photo and 50 percent of users a real photo or an original illustration from one of our designers.
+Our web design team has performed A/B tests across various websites and Facebook posts for our clients, using the same content but showing 50 percent of users a stock photo and 50 percent of users a real photo or an original illustration from one of our designers.
 Nearly every time, the content with the real photo receives more traffic, and time-on-page.

 Why do real photos perform better that stock photos?
 Because they’re authentic!
 Your website visitors are more interested in viewing real photos that truly depict your products, services, office and culture.
 Yet we see these perfectly staged stock photos again and again across the web.
 That perfect, friendly customer service woman wearing a headset has become a pillar of our culture’s visuals.

 The risk of potential lawsuits is another reason to avoid adding stock photos to your website.
 In recent years, companies like Getty Images have gone after numerous website owners for posting stock images for which they didn’t have rights.

 Whether these legal threats and lawsuits are legitimate enforcement of intellectual property or questionable copyright trolling is debatable.
 However, these cases show the importance of ensuring you can prove you have full rights to every stock photo you use.
 A better approach is to avoid altogether and use original images.